choiis/Spring-kotlin-MSA/README.md

 ### docker-compose
 * docker-compose up

-### logs 확인
+### check logs
-* docker volume 연결로 logs 디렉토리 아래에서 docker 컨테이너 로그를 볼 수 있다
+* You can view the docker container logs under the logs directory by connecting to the docker volume.